Hanna Sandtner

 Hanna Sandtner (born Johanna Ritter: 26 August 1900 - 26 February 1958) was a German politician (KPD).
-She served as a member of the national parliament ("Reichstag") between 1931 and 1932.
+She served as a member of the national parliament (Reichstag) between 1931 and 1932.

 Life

 Johanna Ritter was born in Munich.
 Her father worked as a chauffeur.
 As a young woman she worked in a packaging factory and as a book keeper.
 She joined the anti-war left-wing Spartacus League in 1918.
 Less than two years later she was a founder member of the German Communist Party.
-During 1919, she received a six-month jail sentence because of her involvement in the short-lived Munich Soviet ("Räterepublik") episode.
-Two years later, following participation in the Central German Insurrection, she received an eighteen-month sentence, convicted of "Offences against the Explosives Law" ("Vergehen gegen das Sprengstoffgesetz").
+During 1919, she received a six-month jail sentence because of her involvement in the short-lived Munich Soviet (Räterepublik) episode.
+Two years later, following participation in the Central German Insurrection, she received an eighteen-month sentence, convicted of "Offences against the Explosives Law" (Vergehen gegen das Sprengstoffgesetz).
 She served this sentence between 1921 and 1923, at the women's prison in Aichach.

-On her release she became a party policy leader ("Polleiterin") in Munich and women's leader in the party regional leadership ("KPD-Berzirksleitung") for southern Bavaria.
+On her release she became a party policy leader (Polleiterin) in Munich and women's leader in the party regional leadership (KPD-Bezirksleitung) for southern Bavaria.
 It was here that she met Augustin Sandtner whom she would later marry.
 In 1923 she relocated to Berlin.
 Here, between 1925 and 1931, she was employed at the (large) Soviet Trade Mission.
-From 1931 she became a full-time party official with the regional party leadership ("Bezirksleitung") for Berlin-Brandenburg.
+From 1931 she became a full-time party official with the regional party leadership (Bezirksleitung) for Berlin-Brandenburg.
 That same year she became a Berlin city councillor, a function which she would carry out till February 1933.

 In July 1931 Hanna Sandtner became a member of the national parliament ("Reichstag"), taking over the seat made available by the mid-term resignation of her party comrade, Ernst Reinke.
 She was one of those who represented the Berlin electoral district (Wahlkreis 2)".
 Parliamentary records identify her occupation before entering the parliament as that of a typist ("Stenotypistin").
 She retained the seat in the July 1932 general election, but did not contest it in the second general election of 1932, which was held in November.

 The political backdrop changed decisively in January 1933 when the Nazi Party took power and lost little time in transforming Germany into a one-party dictatorship.
 Party political activity - except on behalf of the Nazi party - was now illegal.
 At the end of February 1933 the Reichstag fire was blamed on communists, many of whom - including Hanna Sandtner's predecessor in the Reichstag, Ernst Reinke, were promptly arrested.
 Others fled abroad.
-Sandtner embarked on an under-cover career as a party instructor in the party's "Berlin north" sub-district ("Unterbezirk").
+Sandtner embarked on an under-cover career as a party instructor in the party's "Berlin north" sub-district (Unterbezirk).
 In July 1933 a report on (communist) "party cadres" noted that "in any case, Hanna Sandtner seems always to have been involved in unclear associations during the course of her political life.
 That is now an established "tradition" which must be taken seriously".